coleman-benjamin/berth/README.md

 ## Berth

-This project is a testing / creation ground for visual / interactive web experiences, using Phaser 3.
+This project is a testing / creation ground for visual and interactive web experiences, using Phaser 3.

 Many thanks to [Photon Storm](https://github.com/photonstorm) for offering such a great framework to play with!
 [Phaser 3](https://github.com/photonstorm/phaser) kicks ass and is a lot of fun to code with!

-Special thanks to [nkholski](https://github.com/nkholski/phaser3-es6-webpack) for providing an informative place to start with Webpack / Babel configuration, specifically for Phaser 3 : [phaser3-es6-webpack](https://github.com/nkholski/phaser3-es6-webpack)
+Special thanks to [nkholski](https://github.com/nkholski) for providing an informative place to start with Webpack / Babel configuration, specifically for Phaser 3 : [phaser3-es6-webpack](https://github.com/nkholski/phaser3-es6-webpack)

 ### Pour Quel

 The objective is to have a framework that assists in creating prototypes, in effort to learn and execute various concepts or fancies, as well build examples to draw from.

-As a bonus, I've taken this project as an opportunity to explore React - good time to knock one out and get a firm grasp of React development principles.
+As a bonus, I've taken this project as an opportunity to explore React - good time to knock one out and get a firm grasp on React development principles.

-There are 3 components : **Games**, **Web** and **Public**.
+There are 3 components : **Games**, **Client** and **Server**.

 #### Games
-- For writing game prototype source code
+- Game prototype source code
-- Each game / prototype is packaged and sent to **Public** via webpack / babel (packaging instructions below)

-#### Web
+#### Client
-- Contains Express server and React client source code
+- React client source code

-#### Public
+#### Server
-- Contains base HTML, client scripts, and all scripts / assets from packaged games
+- Express server based on a pattern I've used and simplified upon for many APIs, this time with ES6 `oh boy`
+- The `/public` destination for **Games** and **Client** packages
+- Filesystem data storage for game meta data (JSON)

 ### L'App